 Any person with a concern regarding the conduct, competence or capacity of a practical nurse in Manitoba may file a complaint with the CLPNM.
 All complaints must be submitted to the Executive Director of the CLPNM in writing, and must be signed.
-The CLPNM and its Investigation Committee will apply the legislation, standards of practice, code of ethics and regulatory bulletins that guide and direct the profession when reviewing the complaint.
+The CLPNM and its Investigation Committee will apply the legislation, standards of practice, code of ethics and practice directions that guide and direct the profession when reviewing the complaint.
 For more information, please review the CLPNM fact sheet on:

 If you require assistance or wish to discuss the situation prior to proceeding with a formal complaint, you may contact the CLPNM at email@example.com, 204-663-1212 or 1-877-663-1212 toll free.
 Note that any information received by the CLPNM that is deemed to impact public safety may be further investigated regardless whether a formal complaint is made.

 Information for Employers